 What payment do you accept?

 Payments can be made by cash, card (Visa, Mastercard, Maestro, Visa Debit, Electron or Solo), HTA National Garden Gift Vouchers (paper ones) or St Bridget Nurseries Gift Tokens.

 For security, we do not suggest you e-mail any card details.
 Please either call our office on 01392 873672 or e-mail us with your telephone number and we will call you back.
-Mail order and account customers can also pay using BACS, details will be printed on your invoice.
+Account customers can also pay using BACS, details will be printed on your invoice.